-Your furnace is designed to fulfill the requirements of being classified as either a Category I or Category IV furnace.
-These classifications are related to the furnace's Annual Fuel Utilization Efficiency (AFUE) rating, the percentage of fuel that is converted into usable heating energy.
+Your furnace is designed to fulfill the requirements of being classified as a Category I furnace.
+This classification is related to the furnace's Annual Fuel Utilization Efficiency (AFUE) rating, the percentage of fuel that is converted into usable heating energy.
+Category I furnaces typically have an AFUE rating of about 80% and may be vented through a properly designed metal vent or masonry chimney.
+This venting system needs to be primarily vertical, so that the hot combustion products will develop a natural upwards draft action.

-The furnace components shown on pages 7 - 9 will help to identify and locate various parts of the furnace.
+The furnace components shown in Figure 1 will help to identify and locate various parts of the furnace.
 The component you need to familiarize yourself with is the gas valve.
 You will use this to turn the furnace on and off.
 There are no user serviceable parts.
 All repairs must be performed by a licensed HVAC technician.